littlefishy1/Device-Monitor-Dashboard/README.md

 Each sensor contains:

-- sensor name
+- Sensor name
-- measurement unit
+- Measurement unit
-- minimum and maximum values
+- Minimum and maximum values
-- warning thresholds
+- Warning thresholds
-- current simulated value
+- Current simulated value

 The sensors generate data using a simple update function.